slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - people think they can't change themselves, but they can.
 People think they can change others, but they can't. -- naval
 - sometimes is easier to change teh world than to change people's minds. -- naval7
 - regrets are especially painful when you abandon a previous plan and feel like you have to run in teh other direction twice as fast to make up for lost time.
--->
+- if past history was all there was about the game, the richest people would be librarians. - warren Buffett -->

 > *"However beautiful the strategy, you should occasionally look at the results."